victronenergy/dbus-mqtt/README.md

 	Topic: N/e0ff50a097c0/pvinverter/20/Ac/Power
 	Payload: {"value": 936}

-The value 20 in the topic is the device instance which may be different.
+The value 20 in the topic is the device instance which may be different on other systems.

 There are 2 special cases.
   * A D-Bus value may be invalid.
 This happens with values that are not always present.
 For example: a single